 Smugglers Run is the first ride to open in the new “Star Wars”-themed land, which launches for the general public on June 24, after a soft opening to reservation holders in May.
 A second ride will open later this year.

 At the dedication ceremony, held in the new park in front of a life-size Millenium Falcon, Disney chairman and CEO Bob Iger was joined on stage by none other than “Star Wars” creator George Lucas and actors Billy Dee Williams, the original Lando Calrissian; Mark Hamill, who plays Luke Skywalker, and Harrison Ford, who brought to life Han Solo.

 The only major players missing from the original “Star Wars” trilogy cast were the late Carrie Fisher, who played Leia Organa in both the original trilogy and its sequel trilogy, and Peter Mayhew, who played everyone’s favorite co-pilot, Chewbacca.
 Fisher died in 2016, and Mayhew died in April.

-Despite these losses, Wednesday’s dedication ceremony was a time for rejoicing.
+Despite these losses, the dedication ceremony was a time for rejoicing.

 “Now that the technology is here, this thing is amazing,” Lucas told the crowd.
 “It’s really something that we couldn’t even dream about 20 years ago.
 So I hope you enjoy it — it was a great experience for me — and I think it will change your life.”